opendatacube/datacube-core/docs/dev/virtual-products.rst

 A class implementing Virtual Products (VPs) will represent a tree which represents the hierarchy of virtual products.
 Leaf nodes will be Virtual Products which are unmodified products.

 Combinators
-    Combinators are Virtual Products that will accept 1 or more Virtual Products, and perform an operation.
+    Combinators are functions which accept 1 or more Virtual Products and return a Virtual Product.
 The following combinators will be available:

-    Collate: `List A -> A`
+    `Collate`: `List A -> A`
         For example: Combining the sensor readings for LS5 on 05/07/95, LS6 on 06/11/95, LS8 on 07/11/95 into one dataset.

-    Juxtapose: `A -> B -> A x B`
+    `Juxtapose`: `A -> B -> A x B`
         Similar to a `JOIN` in SQL, could be outer or inner.
 This could be used for apply PQ for cloud masking in combination with Filter or Transform.

-    Drop: `A -> A`
+    `Drop`: `A -> A`
         Given some predicate function, this will remove all datasets with metadata that do not meet the given predicate.
 Performed at query time.

-    Filter: `A -> A`
+    `Filter`: `A -> A`
-        Given some predicate function, this will remove all datapoints in a dataset that do not meet the given predicate.
+        Given some predicate function, this will remove all points in a dataset that do not meet the given predicate.
 Performed at fetch time.

-    Transform: `A -> B`
+    `Transform`: `A -> B`
         Synonymous with the `map` function of the `mapreduce` paradigm.
 Will require some transformation function f which accepts a dataset and returns a dataset.
 This combinator may also modify the type of the dataset.

-Methods (High Level)
+Methods & Workflow (High Level API)

     `validate`
-        The validation stage

-With the tree constructed, a VP can be asked to retrieve the datasets from ODC.
-After this retrieval, the VP module should not access the database.

-After the datasets are retrieved the tree can be used to calculate each VP in turn up the tree until the dataset for the final VP is created and returned.
+        The validation function will check the measurement types of the inputs and outputs and ensure that they are compatible.
+In most cases this will be checking that they match, however with a `Transform` there may be a change.

+    `query`
+        The query function will retreieve datasets which match a query, product, and in case of `Drop` products, predicate.
+The product matched may be virtual.
+Access to the database will cease after this stage.

+    `serialize`
+        Optional(?)
+The serialize function will use the results of the `query` function (i.e. datasets that match the query) and serialize them for use on machines or nodes that cannot or should not query the database but can fetch data.

+    `fetch`
+        The fetch function will use the results of the `query`, direct or deserialized, and load the datasets.
+At this stage combinators working on data can execute; for example `Filter` can execute.
+Once completed, the output for the top level Virtual Product will be the desired Virtual Dataset.

 Potential Approaches
 --------------------